 - Q: What are the halachic dateline times and how are they used?

 A: According to most opinions, the Civil International Dateline has no bearing on the halachic dateline.
 There are various opinions as to where the halachic dateline is located.
 In the opinion of the Chazon Ish, the dateline is 90° east of Jerusalem at a longitude of 125.2°.
 This line cuts through Korea, eastern China and the eastern part of Russia.
 According to the Chazon Ish, the line does not split a landmass, and extends to the eastern coast when it crosses a landmass.
 The opinion of Rav Yechiel Michel Tucazinsky and others is that the dateline is 180° east/west of Jerusalem along the longitude of -144.7° that cuts across the eastern side of Alaska near the Canadian border and between Hawaii and California.
 There are varying opinions as to whether this line extends westward to the edge of the Alaskan coast.
 On flights that will cross these lines, the time of the crossing appears in the list of zmanim.
 The halachic date will change when crossing the line.
+In this program, regardless of the direction of the dateline crossing, when the flight crosses the Chazon Ish line, it will be indicated with an “East Dateline Crossing” (east of Jerusalem), while crossing the Rav Tucazinsky line will be indicated by “West Dateline Crossing”.
 For example, an eastbound flight from Hong Kong to New York will cross the Chazon Ish line about two and a half hours into the flight.
 At this point according to the Chazon Ish, the day will roll back to the previous day.
 According to Rav Tucazinsky, the day will not roll back to the previous day until the flight approaches the Alaska / Canada border.
 This subject is much too complex to be properly covered here, and a competent rabbi should be consulted before taking a flight crossing these lines.
 For more information in English, see R. Zalman (Solly) Tropper’s book Kitzur Taarich Yisrael.
 A free electronic version of the book, and additional information, is available on his site Dateline in Halacha.
 Also see Rabbi Dovid Heber’s excellent article A Traveler’s Guide to the International Dateline.
 This site also has various articles on the subject of the halachic dateline.

 - Q: Were can I find answers to additional questions that are not covered in this FAQ?